zettsu-t/cppMockgen/notes.md

 ### Launcher

-These classes parse command line options, launch the clang front end, and generate codes.
+These classes parse command line options, launch the clang front end, and generate code.

 * MockGenLauncher : parses command line options, launches the clang front end, and sends its output to a code generator _CppFileParser_.
 * CppIoFilenameSet, CppFileParameterSet : hold the command line options.
-* CppFileParser : parses the output of clang, generate codes and write them to files.
+* CppFileParser : parses the output of clang, generate code and write it to files.

 The clang front end outputs a pretty AST (abstract syntax tree) in the form of C++ source code. _MockGenLauncher_ feeds clang stdout into a